system64MC/Kurumi-Go/README.md

 # Kurumi - The Wavetable builder as powerful as vampires

+### What is Kurumi?
-A tool written in Go that lets you creating wavetables for various wavetable soundchips such as the Namco 163, the Konami SCC, the PC-Engine, etc...
+Kurumi is a tool written in Go that lets you creating wavetables for various wavetable soundchips such as the Namco 163, the Konami SCC, the PC-Engine, etc...

 It uses the power of FM Synthesis to produce the waveforms.
 Turn your Famicom with N163 into a MegaDrive!

 There is PWM and filters such as lowpass, highpass and bandpass, so you can turn your Namco 163 and your SCC into a Commodore 64 SID.
 You can even reproduce some AY-3 buzzer sounds.

-Features :
+### Features
  - 4 Operators FM Synthesis, with other modes such as :
     - OR
     - XOR